We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Olive oil is rich in vitamin E, which acts as an antioxidant.
-The primary fatty acid in olive oil is a monounsaturated fat called oleic acid, which studies have shown may have anticancer and anti-inflammatory properties (
+The primary fatty acid in olive oil is a monounsaturated fat called oleic acid.
+Studies have shown that oleic acid may have anticancer and anti-inflammatory properties (

 Additionally, olive oil contains antioxidant compounds called oleocanthal and oleuropein.
-These may have anti-inflammatory effects, including helping prevent LDL (bad) cholesterol from oxidizing (
+These may have anti-inflammatory effects, including lowering blood pressure and helping prevent LDL (bad) cholesterol from oxidizing (

-Avocado oil has a smoke point of approximately 520°F (271°C), making it ideal for high heat cooking like deep frying.
+Avocado oil has a smoke point of approximately 520°F (271°C), making it great for high heat cooking like deep frying.

-It has a neutral, avocado-like taste, and you can use it similarly to olive oil.
-It also has a nutritional composition similar to that of olive oil, with a high percentage of the heart-healthy fat oleic acid (
+It has a neutral, avocado-like taste, which makes it perfect for sweet or savory cooking.
+It also has a nutritional composition similar to olive oil, with a high percentage of the heart-healthy fat oleic acid (

 One review concluded that it maintains its nutritional quality at low and high temperatures (